Where to eat around the National Bank Open tennis tournament

 Café Saint-Henri

-This Montréal coffee institution recently moved its roasting facilities to Mile-Ex.
-Eat and fuel up at this location or at their Jean-Talon Market one
+This Montréal coffee institution’s roasting facility complemented by a gorgeous coffeeshop are located in the Mile-Ex, a stone throw away from the tennis stadiums.
+Eat and fuel up at this location or at their Jean-Talon Market one a short walk away.

 Website